aleckirkley/MDL-network-population-clustering/README.md

 If you use this algorithm please cite:

 A. Kirkley, A. Rojas, M. Rosvall, and J-G. Young, Compressing network populations with modal networks reveals structural diversity.
-Preprint arXiv:2209.13827 (2022).
+Communications Physics 6, 148 (2023).